 Fit or Flop?

+Overall, I’d say foam rolling is a perfect fit for most fitness enthusiasts.
+Of course you have to do more than just buy one.
+You actually have to use it, but it only takes 10 to 15 minutes to get results.
 To ensure your investment pays off, leave your roller out where you’ll see it every day.
 Keep it in the living room so you can roll while you watch TV.
 Put it by your bed if you prefer to roll before you go to sleep or first thing when you wake up.
 It’s portable enough to take to the office, so you can even roll at work.
 The more visible it is, the more likely you are to use it.